Strategy Execution Mistakes: The Top 5 to Avoid

 Strategy execution mistakes can be avoided and mitigated with strategic clarity.
 Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing organizations in terms of:

-• Revenue growth
+• Revenue growth.

-• Profitability
+• Profitability.

-• Customer satisfaction and loyalty
+• Customer satisfaction and loyalty.

-• Leadership effectiveness
+• Leadership effectiveness.

-• Employee engagement and retention
+• Employee engagement and retention.

-A Strategy Can Only Succeed if it is Executed
+A Strategy Only Delivers When It’s Executed

 Some Frightening Data on Strategy Execution Mistakes

-Here is some research that shocks even those of us in the field of strategic clarity and execution.
+Here is some research that shocks even those of us in the field of strategic clarity and strategy execution.

 • Strategy Failure Rate